Rob Kelly: Barrow

 On 4 September 2020 Kelly was appointed as assistant manager to David Dunn at League Two side Barrow.
 Following the sacking of Dunn on 13 December, he was appointed as caretaker manager, leading the club to victories over Cheltenham Town and Port Vale.
 With the appointment of new manager Michael Jolley, he returned to his role as assistant manager for Barrow's game with Tranmere Rovers on 29 December.

 On 21 February 2021, Barrow parted company with Jolley and Kelly was once again named as caretaker manager, this time until the end of the season.
 During his second stint as caretaker manager, he presided over an upturn of form and on 27 April, with two matches remaining, Barrow secured their Football League status for the following season with a 2–0 win at Forest Green Rovers.
 He turned down the job on a permanent basis and on 26 May he left the club.

 Wigan Athletic

 On 25 June 2021, Kelly joined Wigan Athletic as assistant manager.
 The following season they were promoted to The Championship as champions of League 1.

 AGF Aarhus

 In June 2024, Kelly re-united once again with Uwe Rösler, joining Danish Superliga club AGF.

 Return to Barrow

 In September 2025, Kelly returned to Barrow as assistant manager.

 Reading

 On 3 November 2025, it was announced that Kelly would re-unite with Leam Richardson at EFL League One club Reading for the first time since their spell together at Wigan Athletic to become their Assistant First-Team Manager alongside Danny Schofield, James Beattie and Mikele Leigertwood.

+On 29 June 2026, Kelly left Reading due to personal reasons.

+Bolton Wanderers

+On 13 July 2026, he joined the coaching staff at EFL Championship side Bolton Wanderers as assistant coach..
+He had previously worked alongside head coach Steven Schumacher and assistant coach Mark Hughes whilst at Bury.